jgperrin/net.jgp.books.spark.ch10/README.md

 ---

-Follow me on Twitter to get updates about the book and Apache Spark: @jgperrin
+Follow me on Twitter to get updates about the book and Apache Spark: [@jgperrin](https://twitter.com/jgperrin).